-Overhang (overhang) <TAG1> are areas of the model that protrude above the air without direct support from below.
-In 3D printing, especially FDM (plastic extrusion), this is a challenge: plastic has nothing to hold on to and can sag, deform or even fail.
+Overhang — these are areas of the model that extend over the air without direct support from below.
+In 3D printing, especially FDM (fused deposition modeling), this is a challenge: the plastic has nothing to hold onto and can sag, deform, or even collapse.

-Critical overhang angle <TAG1> is usually 45—.
-If the angle is greater than —, the extruder does not have time to build a strong base for the next layer, and the quality drops.
+Critical overhang angle — usually 45°.
+If the angle is greater, the extruder does not have time to "build" a strong base for the next layer, and the quality decreases.

-Enable support (supports) This is the easiest way.
-The printer will add temporary supports for problem areas that can be removed after printing.
+Enable supports This is the simplest way.
+The printer will add temporary supports under problematic areas that can be removed after printing.

-Reduce print speed Slower printing in the overhang zone gives the plastic more time to cool.
+Reduce print speed Slower printing in overhang areas gives the plastic more time to cool.

-Reduce the temperature of the extruder But be careful — so as not to lose the adhesion of the layers.
-The colder plastic is less traction and will not sag.
+Lower the extruder temperature But be careful — not to lose layer adhesion.
+Cooler plastic is less viscous and will not sag.

-Change the orientation of the model Turn the model so that the overhangs decrease or are placed at a better angle.
+Change the model orientation Rotate the model so that overhangs are minimized or positioned at a better angle.

-Modify geometry Add a bevel or bend (chamfer, fillet) to convert overhangs into incremental transitions.
+Modify the geometry Add a chamfer or fillet to turn overhangs into gradual transitions.

-Overhanging printing — is a balance between material, settings and design.
+Printing overhangs is a balance between material, settings, and design.
 Test different options and use test overhang models for calibration.
-Here is a screenshot of models from makerworld:
+Here’s a screenshot of models from makerworld:

 makerworld скріншот test overhang models

-When possible, I will print out the model and make a separate post about the overhang.
+When possible, I will print the model and make a separate post about overhangs.

 Share this post